Jacob Liv Borch Sverdrup: Career

 The son of landowners, Sverdrup embarked on an academic career.
 After attending school in Throndhjem from 1792, he enrolled at the University of Copenhagen in 1794.
 He mainly studied botany, but also language and history.
 He worked as a private tutor and teacher in Denmark after studying, but returned to Norway in 1807, the same year as the Gunboat War broke out.
 While working as headmaster in Kongsberg, he practiced horticulture on the school property.
-Herman Wedel-Jarlsberg, who was County Governor, hired him as manager Jarlsberg manor in 1812.
+Herman Wedel-Jarlsberg, who was County Governor, hired him as manager Jarlsberg Manor in 1812.
 In addition to horticultural and agricultural improvements at Jarlsberg, Sverdrup set dairy farming.
 In 1815 a cheese factory was established.
 The name Jarlsberg was later used for Jarlsberg cheese, which was first developed by Anders Larsen Bakke in the second half of the eighteenth century, and got its current design in 1956.

 In 1825 Sverdrup left Jarlsberg, and bought the farm Nedre Semb in Borre.
 In the same year he established an agricultural school at this farm, which is recognized as the first of its kind in Scandinavia.
 A blacksmith and a tool shed were raised as well.
 The school was not attended chiefly by sons of proprietors, rather by sons of farmers.
 The theoretical aspect of the education was downplayed in favor of the practical.
 Nonetheless, Sverdrup also monitored European academic discussions in his field, especially the writings of Albrecht Thaer.
 Sverdrup published several books, contributed to newspapers and edited the magazines Magazin for Landmanden from 1828 to 1832 and Den erfarne Landmand from 1837 to 1839.

 From 1835 to 1840 he was employed by Georg Sverdrup's brother-in-law as manager of Fritzøe Works.
 His son Peter Jacob continued his work, but the funding for Sem Agricultural School was cut by the Norwegian Parliament in 1836.
 However, other agricultural schools soon appeared, including schools in Sweden (1834) and Denmark (1837).
 The Norwegian College of Agriculture followed in 1854.
-Sverdrup died in May 1841 near Larvik.
+Sverdrup died in May 1841 in Larvik Municipality.
 A bust of Jacob Liv Borch Sverdrup was raised at the Norwegian College of Agriculture in 1925.